 Rabies Clinic

 Free rabies clinics are scheduled twice a year to coincide with each of the licensing periods for dogs and cats.
 The next rabies vaccination clinic will be held on January 25, 2025 and preregistration is required.
-Use the following link for a dog license application.
+For more details and registration see the attached.
+Use the following link after January 1, 2025 for a dog license application.
 The rabies vaccine is available for both dogs and cats.

 Attention Dog Owners